 Notice of Advisory Committee Meetings.

 In accordance with section 10(d) of the Federal Advisory Committee Act, Pub.
 L. No. 92-463, as amended (5 U.S.C.
 App.
-II), it has been determined that these Defense Science Board meetings, concern matters listed in 5 U.S.C.
-552b(c)(1), and that accordingly these meetings will be closed to the public.
+II), it has been determined that this Defense Science Board meeting, concerns matters listed in 5 U.S.C.
+552b(c)(1), and that accordingly this meeting will be closed to the public.

 Due to critical mission requirements and scheduling conflicts, there is insufficient time to provide timely notice required by section 10(a)(2) of the Federal Advisory Committee Act and Subsection 101-6.1015(b) of the GSA Final Rule on Federal Advisory Committee Management, 41 CFR Part 101-6, which further requires publication at least 15 calendar days prior to the meeting of the Task Force.Start Signature